mlatcl/tig/backlog/features/2025-10-19_lecture-adaptations.md

 ### 2025-10-19
 Task created.
 Emphasized that these are not simple adaptations - conservation constraint must be added throughout, and older formulations may need significant rework.

+### 2025-10-20
+**Major pivot:** Instead of adapting existing snippets, created entirely new content for Lectures 1, 3, and 4.
+The conservation constraint ($I + H = C$) was so fundamental that adaptation would have been messier than starting fresh.
+Results:

+- **Lecture 1 (L1):** Created 2 new snippets (exponential families, Fisher information) - ✅ COMPLETE
+- **Lecture 3 (L3):** Created 2 new snippets (I+H=C dynamics with viz, MEP emergence) - ✅ COMPLETE
+- **Lecture 4 (L4):** Created 3 new snippets (Lagrange multipliers, ν(t) dynamics, equilibria) - ✅ COMPLETE

+Remaining: Only Lecture 9 adaptations still needed.
+Lectures 1, 3, 4 are complete with new, conservation-aware content.